 His theory tries to answer that complex question by describing three forces at play in someone at risk.
 The first force is the person thinks they're a burden on others; the second is that they can withstand a high degree of pain; and the third is they don't feel connected to others.

 It's this lack of connection (or lack of belonging) that R U OK? is trying to address.
 By inspiring people to take the time to ask "Are you ok?" and listen, we can help people struggling with life feel connected long before they even think about suicide.
 It all comes down to regular, face-to-face, meaningful conversations about life.
 And asking "Are you ok?" is a great place to start.
-Find out how to ask.
+Find out

 A future vision